Objective Setting Template For Exhibitors

 How To Use Our Objective Setting Template For Exhibitors

-Start off by filling in the most important details about your trade show participation, including the dates and your assigned booth number.
+Start off by filling in the most important details about your show, including the dates and your assigned stand number.
 The accurate recording of this information is important, not just to keep your team on the same page, but also to assist in your exhibition marketing efforts.

-Next, you need to consider your trade show objectives.
+Next, you need to consider your event objectives.
 We’ve broken these down into six broad categories, which you might consider clear and actionable goals for your event:

 These goals are the most commonly targeted by exhibitors, but you can add your own if you like.
 Choose up to three from this list to focus on, but ensure you don’t lose focus and choose too many goals at once.